Therapy with NEMOS®

 How is NEMOS used?

 The treatment with NEMOS is carried out autonomously by the patients.
-The recommended daily stimulation dose is 4 hours.
-Patients should take their daily stimulation dose in several sessions spread evenly through the day.
-Each of these sessions should last at least an hour.
+The recommended daily stimulation dose is 4 hours and should be reached daily.

 Users regulate and adapt the intensity of the stimulation according to their individual sensitivity, which can vary from day to day or even over the period of the therapy.
 To ensure optimal stimulation, they should choose the intensity so they feel a prickling or tingling sensation.
 The stimulation should be noticeable but not painful or uncomfortable.